Regulations Governing Fitness to Practise 2024-25

 6.1 Anyone who is concerned about your behaviour, health and/or professional conduct may raise a concern with us.
 We place information on our website advising people about how to raise a concern with us and providing information about other regulations which may be applicable depending on the concern being raised.

-6.2 Typically, concerns are raised by placement providers, members of staff, other students, police or following on from another of our regulations where your conduct was in question such as Special Considerations, Academic Appeals, Academic Integrity or Student Discipline.
+6.2 Typically, concerns are raised by placement providers, members of staff, other students, police or following on from another of our regulations where your conduct was in question such as Special Considerations, Academic Appeals, Academic Responsibility and Conduct or Student Discipline.

 7. Minor concerns